Dreading visiting the Grave

 “The Calais-Mediterranee Express was a luxury French night express train which operated from 1886 to 2003.
 It gained international fame as the preferred train of wealthy and famous passengers between Calais and the French Riviera in the two decades before World War II.
 It was colloquially referred to as Le Train Bleu in French… and The Blue Train in English because of its dark blue sleeping cars.”

 Perfect!
 I am so excited by this.
-I am right now nearing the end of the first draft of a trilogy set in Sydney and Paris in the 1920s.
-By the end of the first novel my character is on her way to Southhampton periodically locked in her cabin by her abusive husband.
-Somehow she must escape him on the docks and find her way to Paris where her best friend Louise is now living with her husband, a Russian Jew named Lucien Grinberg.
+I am right now nearing the end of the first draft of my manuscript set in Sydney in the 1920s.
+In another manuscript I’m hoping she will find her way to Paris where her best friend Louise is now living with her husband, a Russian Jew named Lucien Grinberg.

 Researching Paris and/or another early poem